matplotlib/matplotlib/doc/faq/installing_faq.rst

 .. contents::

-How do I report a compilation problem?
+Report a compilation problem
 ======================================

 See :ref:`reporting-problems`.

-matplotlib compiled fine, but I can't get anything to plot
+matplotlib compiled fine, but nothing shows up with plot
 ==========================================================

 The first thing to try is a :ref:`clean install <clean-install>` and see if